 Vitamin E creates a defense mechanism against injury to human tissues.
 Making it a part of your daily diet will help fight against the damage of tissues and eventually build a stronger immunity.
 Vitamin E diet may include dry fruits like almonds, fish like salmon, eel and roe fish and various spices and herbs like chili powder, oregano, basil, parsley and cloves.
 Adding them to your diet will help build a better defense mechanism.

-Vitamin E creates a defense mechanism against injury to human tissues
+Vitamin E creates a defense mechanism against injury to human tissues3.
+Beta-Carotene

 Beta Carotene is full of antioxidants and plays a key role in controlling inflammation.
 Vitamin A is known to convert from beta-carotene which is generally found in leafy vegetables, pumpkins, carrots, spinach, radish, broccoli and coriander seeds.
 If you aren't already adding these veggies in your diet, it is time to do so.

-Beta Carotene is full of antioxidants and plays a key role in controlling inflammation
+Beta Carotene is full of antioxidants and plays a key role in controlling inflammation4.
+Omega-3 Fats

 Omega-3 Fatty acids generally help the body against the harmful effects of air pollution on one's heart health and lipid profile.
 Some important foods include nuts and seeds like walnuts, chia seeds and flax seeds which can be easily included your daily diet.
 Other foods may include mustard seeds, methi seeds, green leafy vegetables, kala chana and rajma.